xybytz/botGPT/README.md

 # 🤑 Update 4: The FREE Update
 Lots of new stuff was added and fixed!
 Here are some of the most important changes:

+- switched to g4f because i dont want to pay for key lmao
 - nothing else lol

 # 🤖 Update 3.1: The Ai Update